 The calls revealed that exam stress is acute, particularly when it’s compounded by things such as housing and caring pressures, and not helped when parents and teachers dismiss exam stress.
 For whilst it’s common - and we may have experienced it ourselves - that doesn’t diminish what our young people are facing, particularly against the omnipresent cost of living crisis, which young people are all too aware of.

-Listening carefully and attentively to our young people is the single most important thing we can do
+Perhaps the most important thing we can do is ……